I know I’ve been a quite the Easter kick lately. But let’s be honest, it’s totally my color scheme.

 Make this craft even quicker by cutting multiple pieces of paper at a time to create multiple pairs at once.

-Lastly, you can brush a quick touch of pink for the bunny ears onto the cut out card stock with watercolor and a paint brush, or just you them as is by sticking the ears in the top crease of the cookie making sure they touch icing to keep them in place.
+Or leave them white as is by sticking the ears in the top crease of the cookie making sure they touch icing to keep them in place.

 Now all you have to do is serve and enjoy!

 I think they look cute laying flat.
 You can even use them as place-cards.

 Or you can fix them into white floral foam to make them stand up in little baskets.